jappeace/jappeaceApplication/content/server-side-rendering-reflex.md

             -> m (Dynamic t a)
 ```

-Depending on the entry we use we get a different monad environment.
+Depending on the entry point we use we get a different monad environment.
 On the server we get a StaticDomBuilder environment (`m a`),
-and in the javascript executable frontend we get a GHCJS dom environemnt
+and in the JavaScript executable frontend we get a GHCJS DOM environment
 (`Client m a`).
 The first monad is the one being displayed on the server,
-the second one has access to the GHCJS environment.
+the second one has access to the GHCJS DOM environment.
-The result will be captured in a dynamic and can be used by the shared code.
+The resulting value will be captured in a dynamic and can be used by the
+shared code.

 Now we can replace all servant-reflex calls with prerender calls,
 to make it do nothing in the static environment and do the ajax calls on the GHCJS dom enviroment.
-For example the `postLogin` function from the [authentication blogpost](https://jappieklooster.nl/authentication-in-reflex-servant.html):
+For example the `postLogin` function from the [authentication blogpost](https://jappieklooster.nl/authentication-in-reflex-servant.html)
+now looks like:

 ```haskell
 postLogin :: (DomBuilder t m, Prerender js t m)